MCreator/MCreator/plugins/mcreator-localization/help/default/villagertrades/price1.md

-The first item the trade requires.
+The first item required by the trade.

-NOTE: Mandatory